Broomhouse Farm walk

-The Wallington estate comprising the house and gardens and 15 working farms was gifted us and the nation by Sir Charles Philips Trevelyan (1870 – 1958) in 1942 and it remains today, one of the largest gifts ever given freely to the National Trust.
+The Wallington estate comprising the house and gardens and 15 working farms was gifted to the nation by Sir Charles Philips Trevelyan (1870 – 1958) in 1942 and it remains one of the largest gifts ever given freely to the National Trust.

 Courtyard, grid ref: NZ029842